 Can You Paint Vinyl Siding?

 When can you paint vinyl siding on your house?
-Learn these critical tips you need to know before applying paint to vinyl house siding.
+Learn these critical tips you need to know before painting vinyl siding.

-It may seem counter-intuitive, but you can definitely paint vinyl sidingand get great-looking, long-lasting results.
-Here’s how to choose the right paint brush.
+It may seem counter-intuitive, but you can definitely paint vinyl siding—and get great-looking, long-lasting results.

 You can choose to apply the topcoat with a sprayer, but since it requires backbrushing for the best bond with the vinyl (and you must take time to mask off windows and trim), it really does not save you any time or effort.

-Some other limitations do exist, however, but observing a few simple guidelines make painting over vinyl a much more cost-effective renewal solution than residing your house.
+Some other limitations do exist, however, but observing a few simple guidelines can make painting over vinyl a much more cost-effective renewal solution than removing your siding and reinstalling it on your house.

 Your siding may not tolerate a color darker than your current tone.
 The additional heat absorbed by the darker color may warp the siding beyond repair.
 Companies such as Benjamin Moore and Sherwin-Williams have specific color palettes for use on vinyl siding.